 - Indicate whether you a) have received the Meningococcal Vaccine, b) plan to have the vaccine administered, or c) are “waiving” the requirement and declining to receive the vaccine.
 The Advisory Committee on Immunization Practices currently recommends that adolescents age 11 – 18 receive two doses of the Meningococcal Vaccine – the first dose at 11 or 12 and a booster dose at age 16.
 If the first dose is given after the 16th birthday a booster is not needed.

 To fulfill these requirements, students must log on to their CSU Health Network Portal and complete the electronic Meningitis Form.
 If you have had or plan to have the vaccination, then you must also submit official documentation that the vaccine was given.
-You may send this information to the CSU Health Network Immunizations Clinic by mail, fax, e-mail (scanned copy) or personal delivery to the Hartshorn Health Center.
+You may send this information to the CSU Health Network Immunizations Clinic by mail, fax, e-mail (scanned copy) or personal delivery to CSU Health & Medical Center, 151 W. Lake St.

 Mail: Colorado State University